-- If you have somehow managed to trigger the Sucuri auto-ban (you’ll know as the site will direct you to a page telling you that you have been blocked by Sucuri; if you don’t see this page, you are not IP banned), in most cases you don’t need to do anything – it will automatically clear within a day or two.
+If you have somehow managed to trigger the Sucuri auto-ban (you’ll know as the site will direct you to a page telling you that you have been blocked by Sucuri; if you don’t see this page, you are not IP banned), in most cases you don’t need to do anything – it will automatically clear within a day or two.
 However, if the ban persists and you believe it’s in error, use the Contact Us form to let me know.
 MAKE SURE TO PROVIDE YOUR IP ADDRESS, otherwise I cannot do anything about it.
 If I look into it and believe it was the filter being overzealous, I will give you a one-time courtesy and unblock you.
 However, if you ever trigger the autoban again, it will be final.
 Likewise, if I look into your blocked IP’s history and find anything suspicious or questionable about the way you’ve been accessing the site, I will let the ban stay in place.

-- I reserve the right to change or add on to this list as I see fit; unfortunately, I cannot foresee every obnoxious thing that people will do.
+I reserve the right to change or add on to this list as I see fit; unfortunately, I cannot foresee every obnoxious thing that people will do.
 However, if someone does do something that necessitates an addition to this list, I WILL add it here so that other people are aware of what not to do.

-- Bans and blacklists can EASILY be avoided by simply reading the FAQ and remembering to treat both myself and other community members with respect and decency.
+Bans and blacklists can EASILY be avoided by simply reading the FAQ and remembering to treat both myself and other community members with respect and decency.
 It’s really not that hard!

-- If the website is still updating daily and comments are still being approved, I think it’s pretty safe to say that it hasn’t been abandoned.
+If the website is still updating daily and comments are still being approved, I think it’s pretty safe to say that it hasn’t been abandoned.
 Come on, people.

-- Submission period opening and closing will always be announced on the main page and twitter.
+Submission period opening and closing will always be announced on the main page and twitter.
 You do NOT need to email me asking; I will not waste my time replying as this is already covered here in the FAQ.

-- If submissions are closed, you cannot submit your pasta.
+If submissions are closed, you cannot submit your pasta.
 You have to be patient and wait like everybody else.

-- I go into a closed submission period, it is for a reason.
-Either I’m very busy and cannot reliably deal with the extra monitoring of the form plugin (it has a tendency to be high-maintenance and break down), I already have a lot of submissions backed up to go through before I’m willing to add more to the pile, or I simply wish to avoid coinciding with a particular time of year (I try not to have submissions open when all you students should be studying for exams instead of hanging around the site, for example).
+When I go into a closed submission period, it is for a reason.
+Either I’m very busy and cannot reliably deal with the extra monitoring of the form plugin (it has a tendency to be high-maintenance and break down), I already have a lot of submissions backed up to go through before I’m willing to add more to the pile, or I simply wish to avoid coinciding with a particular time of year (I try not to have submissions open when college students should be studying for exams instead of hanging around the site, for example).
 Begging me and whining at me will not convince me to re-open if I simply don’t feel it’s a good time.

-- To be frank, most of the people who have so little patience that they cannot handle waiting a month or two to submit their pasta also tend to be the types who don’t have the patience to proofread or write anything more than a 3-sentence Pokepasta.
+To be frank, most of the people who have so little patience that they cannot handle waiting a month or two to submit their pasta also tend to be the types who don’t have the patience to proofread or write anything more than a 3-sentence Pokepasta.
 The open/close submission style is partially to discourage those types from submitting these low-effort, impulsive “pastas” just because they can.

 Once again: do not harass me about this.
 I will no longer be replying to inquiries about the submission status.